hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/historian.md

  * `Event[] eventsEmitted` The events that where emitted by this transactionId
  * `DateTime transactionTimestamp` Use the transaction's timestamp

 It's important to note that the Transaction, Participant and Identity are relationships.
-Applications that wish to obtain these will must resolve this relationship.
+Applications that wish to obtain these attributes must resolve this relationship.

 ## Tracking Transactions

 The historian registry is updated for each successful transaction, transactions which fail are not recorded.
-In addition several operations that the {{site.data.conrefs.composer_full}} runtime makes are classed as transactions so will add `HistorianRecords`.
-These 'system transactions' are defined in the Composer system model.
+In addition, several operations that the {{site.data.conrefs.composer_full}} runtime makes are classed as transactions.
+These 'system transactions' are defined in the {{site.data.conrefs.composer_full}} system model.
 The following will add historian records.

  * Add, Remove and Update of Assets
  * Add, Remove and Update of Participants
  * Issue, Bind, Activate and Revoke of Identities

-Note that the retrieval of assets, participants is not tracked.
+Note that the retrieval of assets and participants is not tracked.

 ## Querying the Historian

-The established APIs for querying and working with resources and relationship are applicable here.
-The Historian is a registry containing assets (HistorianRecords) so can be queried.
+The established APIs for querying and working with resources and relationship are applicable.
+The historian is a registry containing assets (HistorianRecords) so can be queried.

 For example to get all the Historian records a typical promise chain would be as follows.